 The mission of NASA’s Kepler space telescope is to “find terrestrial [nearly Earth-sized] planets . . . especially those in the habitable zone of their stars where liquid water and possibly life might exist.”1 Kepler scientists—and even lay volunteers—search for exoplanets2 by watching for periodic dimming of stars as planets pass in front of them.
-Recent discoveries have included a somewhat oversized habitable zone planet3 and two Earth-sized planets too hot for life.4 This month’s discoveries—Tatooine-like planets5 with binary suns6 and the tiniest known solar system—are also too hot for habitation, but by presumably expanding the statistical probability of finding habitable planets, they have raised evolutionary expectations for extraterrestrial life.
+Recent discoveries have included a somewhat oversized habitable zone planet and two Earth-sized planets too hot for life.
+This month’s discoveries—Tatooine-like planets3 with binary suns4 and the tiniest known solar system—are also too hot for habitation, but by presumably expanding the statistical probability of finding habitable planets, they have raised evolutionary expectations for extraterrestrial life.

 A new method—gravitational microlensing—will further increase exoplanet detection.

 Kepler detects planets using the transit method.
 Exoplanets are also detected by noting the wobble of a star due to the gravitational tug of planets.
 A new method—gravitational microlensing—will further increase exoplanet detection.
 The three methods complement each other and should greatly increase the number of detectable exoplanets.
 Therefore, evolutionary cosmologists expect many habitable worlds will be found.